Diegometro1/CSCIE-15/03_Laravel/99_Foobooks_Lecture_13b.md

 ## Misc changes
 In addition to the above, you'll also see the following changes reflected in the Foobooks code base.
-These changes were not shown in the lecture videos because they were concepts we've already covered.
+These changes were not shown in the lecture videos because they utilize concepts we've already covered.

 + Moved the tag checkbox code to its own view (`tagsForCheckboxes`) so it can be used on both Edit and Add book pages.
 + Integrated tags feature into the Add book page.